kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

 ## Assign Runtime to Scenario

-You can assign a Runtime to a Scenario in two ways:
+You can assign a Runtime to a Scenario either by:
-- Assign a Runtime to a Scenario using [LabelDefinitions](https://kyma-project.io/docs/master/components/compass/#details-labels-label-definitions)
+- Creating ASA and then creating a Runtime that matches
-- Assign a Runtime to a Scenario using Automatic Scenario Assignment
+- Creating ASA when the Runtime already exists

-### Assign Runtime using LabelDefinition
+### Create ASA and Runtime

 1. Create or update the `scenarios` LabelDefinition and specify the following scenarios:
 * DEFAULT